Strategies

 Data

-Our data strategy supports equitable implementation of Market Value Assets that makes collective learning more effective, cost-efficient, and impactful for administrators and educators, and ultimately results in students owning their own data.
+Our data strategy supports equitable implementation of Market Value Assets, which makes collective learning more effective, cost-efficient, and impactful for administrators and educators and ultimately results in students owning their own data.

 • Collaborate on data collection, evaluation, and reporting